 How NSC Data is Reported in WISEdash

-WISEdash reporting of postsecondary data from the NSC currently focuses on the students' first enrollment after high school completion and the attributes of those enrollments, how persistent the student is after entering postsecondary and how long it takes for students to complete a postsecondary credential.
+WISEdash reporting of postsecondary data from the NSC focuses on the students' first enrollment after high school completion and the attributes of those enrollments, how persistent the student is after entering postsecondary and how long it takes for students to complete a postsecondary credential.

 Each of the postsecondary enrollment charts in WISEdash can be grouped by gender, race/ethnicity, ELL status, disability status and high school completion school year.
 This Group By feature eliminates the need to provide additional related dashboards like you see in other dashboard subject areas.